StarDuster/Practice-Project/README.md

 loadtest.sh is a bash script to call Apachebench(ab) to do web load testing.

+another loadtest.sh is for https test of TLS handshake.

 watch.sh is a bash script to call `netstat` to watch the status of the connections.